Commission Killer is a fancy name for a product that I personally feel is not worth your time. Is it a scam?

-In addition, Commission Killer also has a software that collects content from the internet based on your site’s subject, spins it around (changes the wording) and puts that content on your site to give search engines the impression that not only is it yours but that you’re also adding a lot of content which is what generally leads to ranking nowadays.
+In addition, Commission Killer also has a software that collects content from the internet based on your site’s subject, spins it around (changes the wording) and puts that content on your site to give search engines the impression that not only is it yours but that you’re also adding a lot of content.

 Unfortunately there are a number of holes within this program that I want to warn you about…

 Products like Commission Killer employ an overplayed/proven sales tactic to get you to buy their product.
 Overplayed because too many products, especially scams use it and proven because people keep falling for it time and time again.
 Here’s what I mean:

 - Showing off how much money the owner of the site made.

 - Claiming how easy the product is and the money is basically push button.